CloudLabs-MOC/CloudLabs-SEED/Network Security/MAC Layer and Attacks/MAC-Layer-and-Attacks.md

 sendp(pkt)

 The above program constructs and sends an ARP packet.
 Please set necessary attribute names/values to define your own ARP packet.
-We can usels(ARP)andls(Ether)to see the attribute names of theARP andEtherclasses.
+We can use ls(ARP) and ls(Ether)to see the attribute names of the ARP and Ether classes.
 If a field is not set, a default value will be used (see the third column of the output):

 $ python
 >>> from scapy.all import *